How to fix missing Virtual Machines after upgrading from 10.04 (Lucid) to 12.04 (Precise)?

 If converting from vmware to libvirt, be sure to remove vmware-tools if you have it installed (otherwise it will overwrite xorg.conf on reboot)

-If you want to convert a Windows (XP) physical machine you first may have to enable IDE in the registry.
+If you want to convert a Windows (XP) physical machine, you may need to enable IDE in the registry first.
 Start the machine and execute mergeide.reg.
 See the ProxMox wiki for very detailed instructions.

 First we need to convert the disk image format of all disks.